(from a summer 2020 student)

 Well, I got there in good time and in fact was the first person there.
 Professor Soldani had assured me there would be people milling around that could help me get this 50 pounds of food up the stairs, but there wasn’t a soul around when I got there.
 There was a young lady unloading loaves of bread on a picnic table and I asked her where I needed to go.
 I parked and went upstairs looking for the right room.
 I went up the elevator and down the breezeway, but still didn’t see anyone milling around so, thinking I had gone on the wrong side, I turned around and as soon as I did I ran into a wasp.
 It stung me, pow, right on the ear!
 Ow!
 I haven’t been stung by anything in years; I forgot how painful wasp stings are!
 Well, needless to say, that freaked me out a little, so I went back to the car to see if I had any ice in the car.

+About that time, a young man came towards the car and asked if he could help me.
 (Finally, one of these people Professor Soldani had told me about!)
 I asked him if he knew where the dinner would be and he assured me he did and that he would be glad to help me take the casserole upstairs.
 He was very polite and friendly and he took me to the right apartment area for the dinner.
 I got the casserole in the oven and in just a few more minutes people did start coming up.
 I got to meet Professor Soldani face-to-face for the first time and she was truly a delight to meet!
 I also met another student around the same age as I am, (I think her name was Diane? – sorry I’m awful with names, but she was delightful too) and then several more veterans that live in the village.
-About that time, a young man came towards the car and asked if he could help me.

 Students and volunteers were bringing in more food, and I wasn’t really quite sure what to do with myself for a few minutes, but pretty soon there were more people coming in and more people to meet and talk to.
 The veterans were also getting hungry so I was trying to hurry the casserole along!